Who we are

 - Conducting donor research to gain a better understanding of our supporters, inform our fundraising strategy and target our communications more effectively and appropriately.

-- Sharing information within the Charities group to ensure any approaches to donors are handled sensitively and proportionately, and to prevent the same donors receiving multiple approaches at the same time from different members of the Charities.
+- Sharing information within the PWCF and Charities group to ensure any approaches to donors are handled sensitively and proportionately, and to prevent the same donors receiving multiple approaches at the same time from different members of the Charities.

 - Internal record keeping, including the management of any feedback or complaints